Go to the Nature Institute’s home page

 Biologists, in their own fashion, do notice the second question.
 They notice it, as I have repeatedly mentioned, in their putting of questions to themselves (“How does the cell do X?”), where the question generally refers to a meaningful accomplishment.
 They notice it in their acknowledgment that organisms behave and undertake tasks, something solar systems and lake-bottom sediments never do.
 And they notice it when they grant that every organism acts as if it were a purposive being, even if they immediately feel compelled to explain away this purposiveness by appealing to natural selection (Chapters 2, “The Organism’s Story”, and 18, “Teleology and Evolution”).
 What is not so often noticed is the fact that an organism’s purposive way of being and its pursuit of its own interests require a distinctive manner of understanding that cannot be assimilated to our understanding of inanimate objects.

 Is the entire matter really so vexing?
 The mystery of the unexpected coherence that molecular biologists confront, for example, in RNA splicing and DNA damage repair is, from a perfectly reasonable point of view, neither a mystery nor unexpected.
-The problem arises only at the moment when we unreasonably demand that an organism’s living performances be explained in an inanimate manner.
+The problem arises only at the moment when we refuse to accept life as a foundational fact of the universe and unreasonably demand that an organism’s living performances be explained in an inanimate manner.
 Then, and only then, do we find it difficult to make sense of things.

 But, fortunately, researchers never can wholly resist the urge to make good sense of things.
 They seek an understanding of whatever issue they are working on by looking for the coherence and meaning of events.
 This is necessary in order to provide at least some minimal context for their physical analyses.
 And it is so natural that it easily occurs without any conscious effort.
-What then happens, and what so badly distorts the practice of biology, is that this recognized coherence and meaning must be forced into an explanatory mode based solely on physics and chemistry.
+What then happens, and what so badly distorts the practice of biology, is that this recognized coherence and meaning must be squeezed out of any ultimate explanation, which is allowed to proceed solely in terms of physics and chemistry.
 The result is rarely pretty.

 Listen to how Dekker concludes his reflections about the puzzle of genes and the “hundreds of thousands” of regulatory elements they may or may not interact with: “Future studies will no doubt unveil how [certain chromosome domains] are established and how they insulate genes from the wrong crowd.”